marcosschroh/pyinstamation/README.md

 ## Features

-* Upload pictures
+- [x] Upload pictures
-* Farm followers with the follow/unfollow technique
+- [x] Farm followers with the follow/unfollow technique
-* Like and comment by tags
+- [x] Like and comment by tags
-* Metrics persisted in sqlite
+- [x] Metrics persisted in db
+- [x] Logging
+- [ ] Comment generator
+- [ ] Daemonize and upload pics/vids at exact time
+- [ ] Support for plugins
+- [ ] Web with graphs and statistics
+- [ ] Dockerization

+## TODO

+These will be removed once completed

+- [ ] Gather more posts to like (currently it does not reach the max likes to give )
+- [ ] Ignore post of users already followed
+- [ ] Finish tests

 ## Supported OS